rekahalmai/BertXlnetRoberta/README.md

 This dictionary defines the model and it is the only difference between the different models.
+See the notebooks for a dictionary example for each model.

 # Setup